-Application has been made to (i) listing on Euronext Amsterdam and (ii) listing on the Luxembourg Stock Exchange Official List and admission to trading on the regulated market of the Luxembourg Stock Exchange, in each case, for the Covered Bonds to be issued under the Programme to be admitted to listing, during the period of 12 months from the 2018 Programme Date.
-For so long as the Covered Bonds are listed on Euronext Amsterdam there will be a paying agent in the Netherlands.
-Citibank, N.A., London Branch has been appointed as the principal paying agent in the Netherlands.
+Application has been made to Euronext Amsterdam for the Covered Bonds to be issued under the Programme to be admitted to listing, during the period of 12 months from the Programme Date.
+For so long as the Covered Bonds are listed on Euronext Amsterdam there will be a paying agent in The Netherlands.
+Citibank, N.A., London Branch has been appointed as the principal paying agent in The Netherlands.